The US Army CID Report of Investigation of the Presidio Case

 If you do honestly believe that LTC Dr Aquino is guilty to a criminal standard of evidence of the Presidio case allegations then you will need to satisfy the following necessary and sufficient criteria:

 1. Given that the CID and SJA’s alleged kidnappings and sexual abuse all occurred before 15th June 1986 (and not in the CID’s final time window of 2nd July to 18th July 1986, or its prior time window of 2nd June 1986 to 18th July 1986 when LTC Dr Aquino was confirmed to be on leave)—exactly when did they occur, where, involving whom, and for what specific crimes?
 If they did happen then how are you sure that LTC Dr Aquino was responsible—and not others?
+What you would need to show here is that LTC Dr Aquino had direct access to the alleged victim-survivors on specific dates in the CID’s ever-shifting time window; and that there was either forensic medical or other evidence that would meet “probable cause” and either “beyond reasonable doubt” (criminal standard) or “balance of probabilities” (civil standard) for legal prosecution.
+The CID failed to meet the first two; the third was never tried.
+What this means is that LTC Dr Aquino’s critics have taken the CID Report of Investigation at face value as being correct because of the CID; the SJA’s “processed out” comment cited by informant Linda Blood; and the trial Judge’s suppression of it in Aquino v Stone.

 2. Since the SJA notes that the CID has not substantiated its final preferred time window—and has shifted it several times when it did not get the confirming evidence from its data collection—this leaves a 6 week posited time period of May to 15th June 1986.
 These constitute 9 of 12 claimed UCMJ violations by LTC Dr Aquino (CID Report, page 3).
 The other three are either perceived non-compliance with the CID and the SJA in what for the Respondent is a highly adversarial, confidential, and fully controlled process (2 claimed UCMJ violations), or the Church of Satan Black Mass that was written and performed by former Priesthood of Mendes member Wayne West in 1970 that LTC Dr Aquino attended as a then Church of Satan member—which the CID cherry-picks and alleges to be a UCMJ article 133 violation of Conduct Unbecoming An Officer in what is clearly now a biased use of this statute.